MakeContributions/ideahub/CONTRIBUTING.md

 git push origin <add-your-branch-name>
 ```

-replacing `<add-your-branch-name>` with the name of the branch you created earlier.
+This replaces `<add-your-branch-name>` with the name of the branch you created earlier.

 ## Submit your changes for review